1. What is EAEDC?

 Most people who get EAEDC can also get MassHealth Basic and SNAP/Food Stamps.

 2. Who can get EAEDC?

-- if you are caring for someone who is severely disabled,
+- caring for someone who is severely disabled,

-- if you are getting training from a Massachusetts Rehabilitation Commission program.
+- getting training from a Massachusetts Rehabilitation Commission program.

 Also, some children who can not get TAFDC may be able to get EAEDC.
 This includes children you care for, but who are not related to you.